xmgr/twitch-lichess-commands/en/lastgame.md

-# Show last lichess game
+# Show last Lichess game

-This command shows the result and stats of the last game played on lichess.
+This command shows the result and stats of the last game played on Lichess.

 ## Usage

-Just type `!lastgame <user>` to show the last game of the specified lichess user.
+Just type `!lastgame <user>` to show the last game of the specified Lichess user.
 In the output, the ⭐ indicates the winner and the white and black circles the pieces' color.

-> The upper / lower case of the lichess username does not matter;)
+> The upper / lower case of the Lichess username does not matter;)

 ![Last game](../images/lastgame-default.png)